sdileep/sdileep.github.io/terraform-setup-multi-environment-region/index.md

 ## Approach

-Using the terraform module and backend systems, the infrastructure-as-source code repository layout & Terraform backend configuration snippet described in the section provides us with a way to:
+Using the terraform module and backend systems, the repository layout & Terraform backend configuration snippet described provides us with a way to:

-- establish a structure in which common or a product/project's infrastructure is templatised for reuse across various enviroments
+- establish a structure in which an application's infrastructure is templatised for reuse across various environments
-- fine tune product/project's infrastructure at an environment level while even adding environment specific infrastructure for those non-ideal cases
+- fine tune application's infrastructure at an environment level while even adding environment specific infrastructure for those non-ideal cases
 - maintain state at a region level so that we could have better isolation, canary deploy, etc.,

 #### Source Layout